 But for those larger corporations that may have other needs, a VPC could be of great value.
 While the purpose of our show “Evaluating HP’s Virtual Private Cloud,” was to test a specific brand’s offering in comparison to others, HP’s CTO Chris Moyer keyed us in on what his customers are thinking when they’re shopping for a VPC.

-Applications on a Trusted Platform
+1. Applications on a Trusted Platform

 Moyer says a growing trend for customers looking at a VPC is the need of “a set of applications on a trusted platform that takes the business functionality directly out, either to their employees, their supply chain or their customers.”
 He says most of the companies he works with have rich application portfolios in which understanding the right transformation steps can be quite complex when it comes to moving workloads.

 “You’ve got to know the business rules, the security policies and the obvious infrastructure demands, but what are the software and network details that are really important to make the applications run well,” Moyer said.
 It’s important to conduct an “application portfolio assessment” before approaching any cloud environment, Moyer says.
 Know why you’re moving an application to the cloud, what the business requirements and expectations are for those applications and how the environment will behave when that app is put there.

-Location, Location, Location
+2. Location, Location, Location

 Many of Moyer’s clients have expressed a need to know where their environments are located and where the operations of those environments run from.
 This is important in terms of data privacy, data handling, and legislative and industry requirements.
 “What are you allowed to have outside of your control, and if you need to have geopolitical boundaries, if you need unique rules around integration and if you need to have support structures that are within a country or a region, then that tends to eliminate some of the public cloud offerings that we and others have,” Moyer said.

 Asking those security based questions upfront leads to considering specific workload requirements, such as wanting to manage the environment or having the ability to scale up and down without being asset based.

-Flexible, Secure and Available Environments
+3. Flexible, Secure and Available Environments

 Making the integration much cleaner between environments on the consumption based model and ones that demand dedicated environments such that they can connect and talk to one another has been a priority for HP.
 Clients want to be certain that their environments are flexible, secure and available.
 Moyer says the question he always gets is, “What is the availability of this if you built this so secure?
 Can you guarantee this service level agreement on some of my most important applications?”